 6. Moisturizes Hair

-The rich nutrients in Jamaican black castor oil, such as vitamin E,omega-6 fatty acids, and omega-9 fatty acids, help moisturize hair and treat related problems like itchy scalp and dandruff.
+The rich nutrients in Jamaican black castor oil, such as vitamin E,omega-6 fatty acids, and omega-9 fatty acids, help moisturize hair, improve hair thickness, and treat related problems like itchy scalp and dandruff.

 For this scalp treatment, you will need 1 tablespoon each of Jamaican black castor oil and extra-virgin olive oil, and the juice of half a lemon.